RuslanKurtianyk/spy-game/README.md

 npm i -g @nestjs/cli

 2. Create .env file and fill it using .env.example as template.
 Ask Ruslan for creds to DB if needed.

+3. Install all depepndencies
+4. Run `npm run start` from root folder to run UI and backend
+5. Run start commands from `server` or `client` folders to run UI and backedn separately